 But don’t be put off by higher reviews.
 If you’re prepared to put the work in and build a brand rather than just try to compete on product reviews, pricing, and keywords alone, you’ll soon overtake hundreds of competitors on Amazon.

-Now we have some products in mind, it’s time to find relevant manufacturing companies who can offer the products as private label.
+Now we’ve completed our product research and have some products in mind, it’s time to find relevant manufacturing companies who can offer the products as private label.

 In other words, they make the product, we buy it from them at wholesale prices and brand it with our own brand.

-You need to start by looking for a manufacturing company that supplies the products you’re looking for.
+You need to start by looking for a manufacturing company that supplies the private label products you’re looking for.

 Some Negotiation Tips